MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 performing CSD and estimating a response function from all voxels detected as being 'single-fibre' from the CSD result itself.
-The criterium for a voxel to be 'single-fibre' is based on the ratio of the amplitude of second tallest to the first tallest peak.
+The criterium for a voxel to be 'single-fibre' is based on the ratio of the amplitude of second tallest to the tallest peak.
 The method is initialised with a 'fat' response function; i.e., a response function that is safely deemed to be much less 'sharp' than the true response function.

 This algorithm has occasionally been found to behave unstable and converge